Part of the iFi Zen Mini-Series!

 It’s an elegant alien if there ever was one.

 It’s kind of futuristic-looking sitting on your desk, and comes packed with a lot of features at this price point!

 Features & Usage

-On the front we’ve got a power match button, which kind of mimics the effect of a gain switch.
-I mostly always have this on; there’s really no reason to have it off unless you’re running some IEM’s.
+On the front, we’ve got a power match button, which kind of mimics the effect of a gain switch.

-The analogue volume control can be used to control the headphone volume or preamp volume.
-For the preamp section into some separate speakers/monitors, just switch it to “Variable” on the back.
+The analog volume control can be used to control the headphone volume or preamp volume (on variable mode).

 The LED light indicates the audio format you’re in, and the Zen impressively covers a wide range:

-Zen comes with a 1/4″ unbalanced jack as well as a 4.4mm balanced analogue output.
+Zen comes with a 1/4″ unbalanced jack as well as a 4.4mm balanced analog output.

 On the Back